gpxstudio/gpxstudio.github.io/README.md

     * Cut from the start or the end
     * Change the starting time of the activity
     * Change the average speed of the activity
-* Combine and export multiple traces <b>in the chosen order</b> and respecting time precedence constraints (if any time data)
+* Combine and export multiple traces in the chosen order and respecting time precedence constraints (if any time data)

 ## Future developments
 * Extend time data based on the slope and the existing uploaded data